 PG&E will supply power from two (2) existing substations to the new PCEP Traction Power System.
 Both substations must be modified to provide the required power.
 The JPB has executed a Master Agreement with PG&E as well as Supplements 1 through 5 to that agreement.
 Supplement 4, which includes the cost of constructing the substation modifications, was fully executed on October 18, 2018.
 The parties disagreed on the allocation of costs for the work, and following discussions between the parties, PG&E filed an application with the CPUC for a cost allocation plan.
 The CPUC's Administrative Law Judge announced a decision on May 7, 2020, that adopted a modified order affirming the cost allocation principles agreed to by the JPB and PG&E. The cost allocation process requires audited costs for PG&E's sub-station improvements.
 Those costs were expected to be available for inclusion in PG&E's 2023 General Rate Case which was filed in 2021.
 However, due to construction delays, only approximately 95% of audited costs are available.
 PG&E petitioned the CPUC to consider including the 95% of costs that have been audited in PG&E's current rate case.
 That petition was positively received by the CPUC.
 The JPB requested that PG&E make earlier payments of the funds that are due to the JPB under the cost allocation agreement to improve the PCEP's cash flow position.
-The JPB reports that PG&E has declined to make any payments to the JPB earlier than required.
-PG&E's unwillingness to accelerate its payment to the JPB may result in cash flow issues in late 2024 and 2025.
+The JPB reports that PG&E has now agreed to make its payments to the JPB earlier than previously expected; this will relieve the anticipated cash flow issue in 2024.

-The Transmission Load Operating Agreement (TLOA) between PG&E and the JPB has been executed for TPSS #2 in San Jose.
-As noted above, a second TLOA is required prior to PG&E's energization of TPSS-1.
+The Transmission Load Operating Agreement (TLOA) between PG&E and the JPB has been executed for TPSS #1 in South San Francisco and the substation has been energized.